CivilianAstrophysicist/chromestealer/README.md

 # chromestealer
-Steals usernames and passwords from user's chrome profile **Educational Purposes ONLY**
+Steals usernames and passwords from user's chrome profile <br>
+**Educational Purposes ONLY**